 5. Write a compelling headline

-Your headline is the first thing prospective customers see when they land on your sales page.
+Your headline is the first thing prospective customers see in search results, so ensure it's catchy and exciting to increase traffic to your landing page.
 You must create a clear, catchy, short headline supporting your unique value proposition.

 Here is an example of a simple-yet-effective headline from Preply, a language tutoring app.